 Is a ground floor apartment suitable for families with children?

 It is actually one of the best choices for a family in Paris.
-No stairs with a pushchair, no waiting for an elevator, direct garden access if the ground floor has one, less noise from neighbors above.
+No stairs with a pushchair, no waiting for an elevator, direct garden access if the ground floor has one, less noise from neighbours above.
 Families with young children are a natural target for well-designed ground floors, and they constitute sustained demand at resale.